 The fintech community refers to payment rails as “the far side” of a payment transaction.
 The rail is the “hidden” portion of the transaction, instead of “the near side” of the transaction, consisting of you and the other party transferring or receiving funds.

 New payment networks and strategies using payment rails, including real-time U.S. and multi-rail strategies for instant B2B global payments, continue to gain popularity.
-These payment rails use the latest digital and mobile technologies for customer convenience, reliability, and quick payment settlement.
+These payment rails leverage the latest digital and mobile technologies to enhance customer convenience, reliability, and fast payment settlement.